 In addition to resolving your initial child support goals, we may be able to modify or enforce post-judgment child support issues.
 If a final judgment was not obtained in Hillsborough County, then it may be possible to file it and domesticate it in Hillsborough County.
 To modify a child support order, there must be a showing that there has been a substantial change in circumstances in either parent’s income since the original order was granted.
 A substantial change occurs when either parent’s income has decreased or increased, so that the difference between the existing monthly obligation and the new obligation amount, pursuant to the Florida Guidelines, has changed by at least 15%, or $50.00, whichever is the greater of the two.
 Furthermore, if the parent who is obligated to pay child support does not do so, or is behind in his or her child support payments, then a motion can be filed for contempt.

-Contact the Tampa Child Support Attorneys of All Family Law Group
+Contact the Tampa Child Support Lawyers of All Family Law Group

 If you have questions regarding child support contact the law firm of All Family Law Group for a free initial consultation.
 Contact our Tampa child support attorneys by email or call 813-672-1900.
 We will get back with you at our earliest opportunity!